The page has been translated by Gen AI.

 1. All Services > Container > Kubernetes Engine Click the menu.
 Navigate to the Service Home page of Kubernetes Engines.

-2. Click the Cluster menu on the Service Home page.
-It navigates to the Cluster List page.
+2. Service Home page, click the Cluster menu.
+Go to the Cluster List page.

-4. Click the Edit icon of Kubernetes version on the Cluster Details page.
-Navigate to the Cluster Version Upgrade popup.
+4. Click the edit icon of Kubernetes version on the Cluster Details page.
+The Cluster version upgrade popup opens.

 5. Select the Kubernetes version to upgrade, and click the Confirm button.

-• It may take a few minutes for the cluster upgrade to complete.
+• It may take a few minutes until the cluster upgrade is complete

 • During the upgrade, the cluster status is shown as Updating, and when the upgrade is complete, it is shown as Running.